You are here

 - Individual study spaces

-- The First-Year Studio Foundation Department plans to use a hybrid model, with a one week on-campus/one week remote-learning structure, for all of our First-Year Students and Faculty.
+- Most First-Year Studio Foundation courses will use a hybrid model with some instruction happening on campus.
+Some sections will be completely remote with access to work space on campus.
 This plan allows for a safer learning environment for all.
 Our classrooms will be structured using measures for physical-distancing while maintaining the rigor and history of our studio program.
 In addition, upon arrival to campus in September, all First-Year Students will receive pre-assembled "studio artist kits."
 These kits include the basic tools and materials that all First-Years will need to begin their journey at MassArt in Drawing, 2D, 3D and 4D required courses.

 - We are recasting our fall semester in Architecture as a combination of in studio and remote instruction.
 We see the studios and hands-on making courses having a larger component in person, while other courses may have a broader online presence.
 Overall, we are looking to collaborate across all of our courses, bringing in visitors, reaching out to organizations and practitioners, developing dialogues on issues that are relevant to the profession and our current lives.
 We are envisioning the end of the semester as connecting us all together in a conference of our work and experiences, supplementing traditional reviews.
 Students will take leading roles in these conversations.
 We are providing tool/material kits for all of the studio classes.
 We hope to bring all of our students, faculty and visitors together through interrelated studios casting safety and security in design through a social, political, cultural and racial lens: looking at housing, shelter, education, healthcare, civic and public spaces, thereby preparing students to participate in designing for a more equitable and just future.